atahanuz/myJavaLib/README.md

 EDIT: This is one my earlier repos, I need to update it to my recent standarts. <br>
-You can check SortingBenchmark, a modern Maven library implementin ga part of this library <br>
+You can check SortingBenchmark, a modern Maven library implementing a part of this library <br>
 https://github.com/atahanuz/sorting-benchmark

 # myJavaLib